 The ACLU is the nation’s premier civil rights and civil liberties organization.
 It is an unwavering voice of freedom, fairness and equality for all people in America.
 We work in the courts, the legislatures, and in our communities to protect and extend basic rights for everyone.
 The ACLU is fueled by more than a million members and supporters as well as thousands of volunteers.
 The ACLU takes no government funds – we are people-powered!

-The Bainbridge Island Friends of the Library supports Bainbridge Public Library by raising money by selling books.
-This year, all our fundraising is going toward Refresh, Revitalize and Renovate, remodeling the library to enhance service to the community for the foreseeable future.
-The project includes expanding the meeting room so that more programs for children, teens and adults can be held at the Library instead of other facilities.
+The Bainbridge Island Friends of the Library supports Bainbridge Public Library by raising money through book sales.
+Last year, all our fundraising went toward our Refresh, Revitalize and Renovate project which remodeled the library to enhance service to the community for the foreseeable future.
+The project included expanding the meeting room so that more programs for children, teens and adults can be held at the Library.
+This year, the Friends will focus on increasing our Endowment Fund which will provide a future steady stream of income for the Bainbridge Public Library.

 BIJAEMA’s vision is to honor the exiled Bainbridge Islanders of Japanese descent and their friends and neighbors who stood by them and welcomed them home by creating a place of healing and learning, by sharing the lessons of human rights, and promoting the spirit of Nidoto Nai Yoni, “Let It Not Happen Again”.
-Our mission is to create and oversee a permanent memorial at the site where the Japanese and Japanese Americans of Bainbridge Island were forcibly exiled under Executive Order 9066 and Civilian Exclusion Order No. 1 during World War II.
+Our mission is to establish long-term partnerships for preservation and oversight of the permanent memorial site where the Japanese and Japanese Americans of Bainbridge Island were forcibly exiled under Executive Order 9066 and Civilian Exclusion Order No. 1 during World War II.

 The Compassionate Listening Project empowers individuals and communities to transform conflict and create cultures of peace and healing through our training and mentoring programs.
 Compassionate Listening accesses our deepest wisdom to transform separation and conflict into an opportunity for connection, healing and peace.
 It is: